Tokutek/mongo/README.md

 ---------

 TokuMX is available for 64-bit Linux systems.
-Tokutek builds and provides packages for Centos 6, Debian 7, Fedora 20, and Ubuntu 12.04, 13.04, and 13.10.
+Tokutek builds and provides packages for Centos 5 and 6, Debian 7, Fedora 20, and Ubuntu 12.04, 12.10, 13.04, 13.10, and 14.04.
 For other distributions of Linux, Tokutek provides a binary tarball that can be installed standalone.

 Community downloads can be found [here][community].